JonathanREmery/basec/README.md

 ## Array

 - `array_create`    - Create a new Array
+- `array_resize`    - Resize the capacity of an Array
 - `array_destroy`   - Destroy an Array
 - `array_size`      - Get the size of an Array
 - `array_capacity`  - Get the capacity of an Array